 Well, I ended up opting for the La Quinta Inn & Suites in 37090 Lebanon, TN, located at 140 Dixie Avenue and right down the street from Lebanon’s Premium Outlet Shopping Center, instead of a challenging night on the road.

-Happy, Bright, Inviting Colors in Lobby
+Happy, Bright, Inviting Colors in La Quinta Lobby

 The first thing Buzz & I noticed when stepping into the lobby were inviting, happy colors.
 Different hues of green, yellow, and blue combined with a few bright pops of orange and red really DID make us want to spend the night here.
 Seeing the tripadvisor 2015 Winner Certificate of Excellence sealed the deal.

-Our Beautiful, Comfortable Room
+Our Beautiful, Comfortable Hotel Room at La Quinta

 The bedroom color scheme was right up my alley, too.
 It was a chic black & white pattern set against a turquoise feature wall which created a minimalistic, yet relaxing atmosphere.